 As a result, you won't find too much diversity in the few mainstream gay movies that got greenlighted.
 Usually, the story covered solemn topics like AIDS.
 Or, it was a melodramatic coming-out story rampant with homophobia.
 Gay movies with Asian characters were even rarer.
 They existed, but these films weren't numerous.
 They definitely weren't popular outside of a limited demographic.

 With the emerging popularity of BL dramas, the good news is that BL movies have seen a slight uptick in interest.
 In the past few years, you may have noticed some new BL films popping up here and there.
-You still won't find too many gay movies in cinemas, but at least it’s better than having no representation at all.
+You still won't find too many gay movies in cinemas, but at least it's better than having zero representation.

-Usually, these BL movies are pretty interesting to watch.
+Typically, BL movies are pretty interesting to watch.
 Despite having a low budget and casting unknown actors, most projects are done with a lot of passion.
 They are produced by filmmakers genuinely interested in telling well-crafted LGBT stories.
 BL Watcher has seen quite a few Asian gay movies in my lifetime.
 Below are some of my best BL movie recommendations in the genre.

 List of BL Movie Recommendations